wballard/hunting-websocket/README.md

 #Browserify!
 This package is set up to use with browserify from `npm`, though it is fundamentally designed to be client side.
+Meaning, it only works client side.